huhanGitHub/huhanGitHub.github.io/_pages/about.md

   - **GUI Conversion** [NeurIPS'2023]

-Fell free to drop me an email: han.hu@monash.edu, agmaiofhuhan@gmail.com if you would like to talk to me.
+If you are interested in collaborating on a project or paper with me, please feel free to send me an email at agmaiofhuhan@gmail.com, or han.hu@monash.edu.

 ## Actively Seeking Full-time Employment